shivamsaryar/Mojo-F1/README.md

 # Mojo F1 - Formula1 data project
-The csv files have been downloaded from kaggle
+The CSV files have been downloaded from kaggle